Felix-Redwood/Data-Centric-Development-Milestone-Project/Testing.md

     'Name' field contains the Element's name).
     2. Try to update an Element without the 'name' field filled and verify that an error message appears.
     3. Try to update an Element without the 'vignette' field filled and verify that an error message appears.
-    4. Try to update an Element without a selected 'category' and verify that an error message appears.
+    4. Try to update an Element without a selected 'category' and verify that no new element is added.
-    5. Try to update an Element without a selected 'subcategory' and verify that an error message appears.
+    5. Try to update an Element without a selected 'subcategory' and verify that no new element is added.

 * Toggling an Element's 'important' status from the Homepage: